mxmstr/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 Game.CMDStartArgsInside = false;			//When using CMDLaunch, should the game's starting arguments be inside the same quotations as the game path?
 Game.ForceGameArch = "x86" (or "x64");			//Force Nucleus to treat the game as 32 or 64-bit architecture.
 Game.SplitDivCompatibility = false;                     //Explicitly disable splitscreen divisons if the game is known to be imcompatible with it.(Does not require to be true for compatible game)Default = true.
+DisablePathCheck=True                                   //Add it to the Nucleus .ini to disable the unsafe installation path warnings.

 ~ Custom prompts - Prompt user for input, which can be then used in handlers logic